 Why Do People Read Your Content?

-And the more they are assaulted by marketing messages, the less willing people are to waste their precious time browsing them.
+In addition, the more they are assaulted by marketing messages, the less willing people are to waste their precious time browsing them.
 So, why do they read articles?
 We are not trying to make a psychological study here, but the basic answer is because they want to learn something or to be entertained.

 Great Content Marketing Pieces Are Built Around Five Key Questions